flogvit/free-bible/README.md

 ## Summary
 All languages will get a summary for each chapter.

-NB - Norwegian Bokmål - Status: GENERATING

 ## Word 4 word
 All languages will get a word for word translation from the original language for each verse

-NB - Norwegian Bokmål - Status: NOT STARTED

 ## References
 All languages will get a reference list for each verse

-NB - Norwegian Bokmål - Status: NOT STARTED

-## Variations

-The project will try to create both very easy to read and word for word translations when we are finished with the main translation.

 ## Bible texts
 To translate the old testament, the Tanach (https://tanach.us) is used.
-To translate the new testament, SBLGNT is used.
+To translate the new testament, SBLGNT (https://sblgnt.com/) is used.

 ## Encyclopedias
 The project will also generate encyclopedias like verse word for word, cross references and summaries.